polyfloyd/revspace-ledcube/README.md

 to hijack a LEDCube that was already soldered but lacking its all of its electronics.

-The hardware I build consists of four TLC5940 LED drivers controlled by an Arduino Nano.
+The hardware I built consists of four TLC5940 LED drivers controlled by an Arduino Nano.

 ![LEDCube On](media/on.jpg)